 The principal accounting policies adopted in the preparation of these financial statements are set out below.
-These policies have been consistently applied by the NZ Banking Group for all periods presented.
+These policies have been consistently applied by the Branch and all consolidated entities and to all periods presented in the consolidated financial statements.

-These financial statements were authorised for issue by the Overseas Banking Group's Board of Directors on 24 November 2009.
+These financial statements were authorised for issue by the Overseas Banking Group's Board of Directors on 25 May 2010.